Synergex/Baconography/README.markdown

 *   [KitaroDBSDK](http://kitarodb.com/kitarodb-for-winrt/)

 # Instructions for building
-Open the solution file with Visual Studio.
+Open the solution file with Visual Studio 2012.
 If you dont already have one you will be prompted for a developer license, all it takes is a Microsoft live account.

-Once its opened we need to restore the nuget packages. the easiest way to do that is to right click on the project and goto "Managed NuGet Packages...".
+Once its opened we need to restore the nuget packages. the easiest way to do that is to right click on the project and goto "Manage NuGet Packages...".
 There should be a button to restore the pacakges at the top of that dialog.

 Now that everything is set up, you can build, deploy, and debug the solution

 # What to do if things break
-*   make an issue for it here on github
+*   Make an issue for it here on github
-*   make a posting on [the Baconography subreddit](http://reddit.com/r/baconography)
+*   Make a posting on [the Baconography subreddit](http://reddit.com/r/baconography)
-*   send messages on reddit to either hippiehunter or madkat
+*   Send messages on reddit to either hippiehunter or madkat

 # Things we can do right now
 *   Store Links and Comments for offline viewing [Using KitaroDB](http://www.kitarodb.com)